toerless/pim-assert-packing/draft-ietf-pim-assert-packing.md

 --- abstract

-In PIM-SM shared LANs networks, there is often more than one upstream router.
+In PIM-SM shared LAN networks, there is often more than one upstream router.
 When PIM Sparse Mode (PIM-SM), including PIM Source Specific-Specific Multicast (PIM-SSM), is used, this can lead to duplicate IP multicast packets being forwarded by these PIM routers.
 PIM Assert messages are used to elect a single forwarder for